SuiEel/Final-Game-project/README.txt

-You can download the standalone exe here: https://drive.google.com/file/d/14T6i593HyTN9XCoYZD5OhmNyBbeDeNu6/view?usp=sharing Just extract and click the .exe file.
+You can download the standalone exe here: https://drive.google.com/file/d/14T6i593HyTN9XCoYZD5OhmNyBbeDeNu6/view?usp=sharing Just extract and click "light.exe".

 Our project is a puzzle game where your character is a moving particle.
 In the main screen at the beginning of the game, there are 5 doors you can go through and 5 levels.